Aderemi554/Exercises/BuildWeek/BW1/readme.md

-Different parts that make up the project for the first build week at strive school
+Different parts that make up the project for the first build week at strive school.